Your privacy is very important to us.

 - an individual will be entitled to withdraw his/her application within 14 days of being informed of the change;

-- for those individuals that are either enrolled on a course which is discontinued or withdrawn their application under paragraph 2 above, the College will make an appropriate refund of tuition fees and deposits paid.
+- for those individuals that are either enrolled on a course which is discontinued or withdrawn their application under paragraph two above, the College will make an appropriate refund of tuition fees and deposits paid.

 Upon acceptance by an applicant of an offer of a place at the College, the relationship between the applicant and the College becomes contractual.
-In entering into that contract, neither the student nor the College intends that any of the terms of the contract will be enforceable by virtue of the Contracts (Rights of Third Parties) Act 1999 by any person not a party to it.
+In entering that contract, neither the student nor the College intends that any of the terms of the contract will be enforceable by virtue of the Contracts (Rights of Third Parties) Act 1999 by any person not a party to it.

 The College will not be liable to you for any representations or descriptions on this website, or in any other College documents and publications including social media posts, and/or made to you verbally, unless and to the extent confirmed in the terms as outlined above.
 The College excludes any liability which it would be unlawful to exclude.